Skip to content

 Frederik Paulsen

 The Award is linked to the name of Frederik Paulsen who for decades has been a strong promoter of Arctic and Antarctic research and cooperation.
 He is a patron and crucial supporter of many Arctic endeavours which have facilitated the cooperation between experts and scientists from multiple nations.
 Frederik Paulsen has also demonstrated strong respect for the culture and the livelihood of Indigenous peoples.
-His support for Arctic Circle and the UArctic is also a contribution to our success.
+His support for Arctic Circle and UArctic is also a contribution to our success.

 Follow Arctic Circle on Social Media